andvg3/Grasp-Anything/README.md

 ```bash
 python evaluate.py --network <path_to_pretrained_network> --dataset <dataset> --dataset-path data/<dataset> --iou-eval
 ```
 Important note: `<path_to_pretrained_network>` is the path to the pretrained model obtained by training procedure.
 Usually, the pretrained models obtained by training are stored at `logs/<timstamp>_<training_description>`.
 You can select the desired pretrained model to evaluate.
 We do not have to specify neural architecture as the codebase will automatically detect the neural architecture.
+Pretrained weights are available at [this link](https://drive.google.com/file/d/1OXVFXqv0rgxiVLz89tnSj0Xb-20ZJ4fH/view?usp=sharing).

 ## Acknowledgement